Writing papers makes me anxious!

 I have terrible anxiety about writing papers.
 Because of this, I put them off, need to ask for extensions, and then have more anxiety about completing the assignment.
 In addition, when I start writing, I find it difficult to keep going, especially because I hit what may seem to others as small roadblocks, like uncertainty about citation format.
 I don’t experience nearly as much stress about other types of work (e.g., studying for and taking exams).
 What can I do to get over or at least cope reasonably with this fear?

 Just thinking about writing anxiety made this answer more difficult to compose.
-You see, dear reader, “writing anxiety” and “writer’s block” are concerns for both students and professionals of all ages and academic levels.
+You see, writing anxiety and writer’s block are concerns for both students and professionals of all ages and academic levels.
 In fact, even the most seasoned writers experience anxiety or writer’s block now and then.
-The truth is, writing is a complex process that, with practice and patience, can be improved.
+Fortunately, writing is a complex process that, with practice and patience, may be improved.
+Read on for some strategies for overcoming the roadblock you’re experiencing.

-- Stay on top of your reading assignments and do your best to attend classes.
-You won’t have to cram or teach yourself course material before writing your papers.
+- Stay on top of your reading assignments and do your best to attend classes — that way you won’t have to cram or teach yourself course material before writing your papers.

-- Adhere to the guidelines set forth by your professor.
-S/he should make her/his expectations clear through oral explication, a syllabus, or grading rubric.
-If you’re not sure about the guidelines, seek clarification early.
+- Follow the guidelines your professor talked about in class or included in a syllabus or grading rubric.
+If you’re not sure about the guidelines, ask for clarification early.

-- Compose different parts of your paper in order of ease.
-You’re not required to write in sequential order, as long as the final product is well organized.
+- Compose different parts of your paper in whatever order feels easy.
+You’re not required to write in sequential order, as long as the final product is well-organized.
 Some find it helpful to start with the sections that come naturally and move toward the more challenging parts.

 - Avoid stopping and editing each sentence as you write.
 This will slow you down.
 Instead, consider writing your paper in several whole drafts, and take breaks between editing.
-Your very first draft should be low-pressure and exploratory.
+Remind yourself that the first draft is low-pressure and exploratory.

 - Write your paper in several sittings rather than trying to crank it out in one marathon session.
 Attempting to write a paper in one sitting may overwhelm you, thereby distracting you from your task.